SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 ## PySAGES

 The next step is to install PySAGES.
 First, we need to install JAX.
 Fortunately, Colab already ships with JAX pre-installed (to learn how to install it you can look at the [JAX documentation](https://jax.readthedocs.io) for more details).
-To install PySAGES, we retrieve the latest version from GitHub and add its dependecies via `pip`.
+To install PySAGES, we retrieve the latest version from GitHub and add its dependencies via `pip`.

 <!-- #endregion -->